Hallucination reduction with CASAL: Contrastive Activation Steering For Amortized Learning

 An important requirement for any practically useful hallucination-reduction method is that it should not degrade a model's general capabilities nor induce excessive refusals on queries the model can correctly answer.
 We therefore evaluate CASAL across both refusal behavior and broad capability benchmarks.
 Table~\ref{tab:over_refusal} reports refusal rates on three QA datasets.
 CASAL achieves the lowest refusal rates on TriviaQA (7.29\%) and EntityQA (6.84\%), while maintaining a competitive rate on PopQA (19.89\%).
 These results demonstrate that CASAL reduces hallucination on unknown queries without over-penalizing the model into unnecessary refusals for known ones.
 We also evaluate against Contrastive Activation Addition (CAA), a popular inference-time steering method \citep{contrastive_activation_addition}.
 As summarized in Section~\ref{app:caa_casal}, while CASAL achieves comparable hallucination rates to CAA on unknown queries, it maintains performance on known queries, whereas CAA degrades accuracy for questions the model could previously answer correctly.
 This finding aligns with previous work \citep{durmus2024steering, chen2025personavectors} showing that inference-time steering can introduce undesirable side effects.

-We further assess models' general capability, including MMLU for general knowledge, GSM8K for math reasoning, GPQA for scientific reasoning, and MT-Bench for coherence in multi-turn conversations.
-As shown in Table~\ref{tab:general_capability}, CASAL performs on par with strong baselines across all metrics, matching the baseline on MMLU \citep{mmlu}, maintaining nearly identical scores on GSM8K \citep{gsm8k} and GPQA \citep{gpqa}, and achieving the best performance on MT-Bench \citep{mtbench}.
+We further assess models' general capability, including MMLU \citep{mmlu} for general knowledge, GSM8K \citep{gsm8k} for math reasoning, GPQA\citep{gpqa} for scientific reasoning, and MT-Bench \citep{mtbench} for coherence in multi-turn conversations.
+As shown in Table~\ref{tab:general_capability}, CASAL performs on par with strong baselines across all metrics.
 Beyond these quantitative measures, we provide raw model outputs in Appendix~\ref{app:examplePoutput} to allow readers to assess the natural flow and coherence of generated responses after CASAL training.
 These results demonstrate that CASAL reduces hallucinations on unknown queries while avoiding over-refusal on known queries, all without sacrificing general capability—a balance critical for practical deployment.